marcosvolpiok/sopa_de_letras/README.md

 ```
 * ROWS: total of rows
 * COLUMNS: total of columns
 * SOUP: the soup with all the letters.
-To explode new lines, use ",".
+To separate new lines, use ",".

 For example if you want to use this soup:
 ```